Nenney Shushaidah Binti Shamsuddin

 Nenney Shuhaidah Binti Shamsuddin (born c.
 1975) is a Malaysian lawyer who has served as a Syariah High Court judge in Selangor since 2016.
 She and Noor Huda Roslan are the only two female Syariah High Court judges in Malaysia.

-Shamsuddin has received international coverage for overseeing polygamy and khalwat cases.
+Nenney Shuhaidah has received international coverage for overseeing polygamy and khalwat cases.
 She has stated that sharia law, especially in polygamy cases, "exists to protect women's rights".

 Legal career

-Shamsuddin worked at a legal aid bureau for three years before leaving to work for the Putrajayan judicial system.
+Nenney Shuhaidah worked at a legal aid bureau for three years before leaving to work for the Putrajayan judicial system.
 She worked in the attorney-general's department until 2016.
-In 2016, she was appointed as a judge in the Mayasian Syariah court system.
+In 2016, she was appointed as a judge in the Malaysian Syariah court system.
 She and Roslan both became the first women appointed to the court's higher circuit.

 Personal life

-Shamsuddin has three children.
+Nenney Shuhaidah has three children.
 She attended the National University of Malaysia, where she received degrees in Islamic studies and psychology and a diploma in the administration of the Islamic Judiciary and Syariah.

 Awards

-In 2018, Shamsuddin was named as one of BBC's 100 Women.
+In 2018, Nenney Shuhaidah was named as one of BBC's 100 Women.
 She was the only Malaysian women featured that year.